G-Research/dgraph-lanl-csr/SPARK.md

 Computer users link to the `blankId` of users and computers, that we have just written to RDF files, not the `id`s coming from the input files.
-So we have to apply our `userMapping` and `computerMapping` before writing them to RDF as well:
+So we have to apply our `userMapping` and `computerMapping` before writing `computerUsers` to RDF as well:

 ```scala
 computerUsers